AzizjonTuraev/sales_analysis/README.md

 The API exposes four main functions, which are also accessible through the web interface:

 **weekly_predictions**: This returns a weekly prediction for a specific product.
-Please look at the available product names below or to the products.csv file:
+Please look at the available product names below or in the products.csv file:
 - iPhone
 - Samsung
 - Xiaomi